mananjhaveri/midas_iiitd_task_nlp/README.md

 Even though models were training satisfactorily, I tried decomposition methods like *TruncatedSVD* and *NMF*.
 It helped to reduce dimension, save a few seconds in training but the model's performance was being compromised and 10000 columns wasn't taking forever.
 So, I chose not to add this step either to my final pipeline.

-Find the compelete source code for Resampling in [src/resampling.py](https://github.com/mananjhaveri/midas_iiitd_task/resampling.py) and for Decomposition in [src/decompose.py](https://github.com/mananjhaveri/midas_iiitd_task/decompose.py).
+Find the complete source code for Resampling in [src/resampling.py](https://github.com/mananjhaveri/midas_iiitd_task/resampling.py) and for Decomposition in [src/decompose.py](https://github.com/mananjhaveri/midas_iiitd_task/decompose.py).

 <br>
 <br>

 ## Step 5: Training Models and Evaluation

-I have tried few different basic ML models and an LSTM model.
+I tried basic ML models and an LSTM model.
 But before exploring the models, it's important to decide a suitable evaluation metric.

-As seen earlier, the data is highly imbalanced; accuracy is definetly a bad choice.
+Since the data is highly imbalanced, accuracy is definetly a bad choice.
 It's essential to manage precision and recall both.
 Therefore, the most appropriate scoring metric will be F1 score.

 >                                            F1 = 2PR / (P + R)